 In the afternoon rub shoulders with the locals at the Markets

 Today morning after breakfast leave for Yala.
 On arrival check in at hotel.

 Dinner and overnight at Cinnamon Wild Hotel Yala

 Today morning leave for Safari at Bundala National Park.
 It is internationally renowned wintering ground for migratory water birds in Sri Lanka.
 Bundala harbours 197 species of birds, the highlight being the greater flamingo, which migrate in large flocks.
 Bundala was designated a wildlife sanctuary in 1969 and redesigned to a national park on 4 January 1993.

 Return to the hotel.

 City tour in Galle and Walk in the Galle Fort.
 Galle Fort was built first in 1588 by the Portuguese, and then extensively fortified by the Dutch during the 17th century from 1649 onwards.
 It is a historical, archaeological and architectural heritage monument, which even after more than 423 years maintains a polished appearance, due to extensive reconstruction work done by Archaeological Department of Sri Lanka.The fort has a colourful history, and today has a multi-ethnic and multi-religious population.

 The heritage value of the fort has been recognized by the UNESCO and the site has been inscribed as a cultural heritage UNESCO World Heritage Site

-AM Travel Solutions Ltd is a member of Travel Trust Association which means that we and our clients are 100% financially protected.
+AM Travel Solutions Ltd is a member of Protected Trust Services which means that we and our clients are 100% financially protected.